How do I become a tax resident in Bulgaria?

 The table below presents the main details of each agreement, including the Contracting State, the dates of signature and entry into force of the agreement, as well as a link to the text of the agreement.
 This information is useful for anyone who wishes to become familiar with the specific terms of a treaty and to understand how they may affect his tax obligations in an international context.
 The agreements are an integral part of Bulgaria's tax policy and provide the framework within which tax issues are settled between the countries with which Bulgaria has economic and commercial ties.

-Country with which Bulgaria has a Double Taxation Avoidance Agreement Date of Signing Date of Entry into Force Link to the Agreement Text
+Country with which Bulgaria has concluded an agreement to avoid double taxation Date of signing Date of entry into force Link to the text of the agreement

 Albania 09-12-1998 01-07-1999 Agreement